on-api/on-api/2.4.0/spec/orders.md

   * DEACTIVATE
     * Deactivate the service
     * Remove the subscription
-    * Requires accessId, service and subscriptionId
+    * Requires accessId and service
   * SUSPEND
     * Temporary suspend the service
     * Change subscription state to "SUSPENDED"